 Describe how you interact with coworkers.

 Explain a time when you had to do something completely new or unfamiliar.

 What do you find most important in a job experience?

 When people challenge you intensely, what is your immediate response?

 Give an example when you had to work with someone different from you.
 How did you manage that situation?

-Tell me about a time you were angry at work, I mean really angry.
-What happened and how did you handle it?
+Tell me about a time you were angry at work, and I mean really angry.
+What happened, and how did you handle it?